Agent-Hellboy/pyytdata/README.rst

 using
 -----

-   Maybe the first step toward moving the package from a Toy package to a usable package.
+   Maybe the first step towards moving the package from a Toy package to a usable package.

    An API which will take the URL of youtube video and provide metadata of the video and the channel which has uploaded that video .